nhartung/100-days-of-code/log.md

 **Today's Progress**: Mostly a refactoring day.
 Switched the SquareTransform from using Tweens to instead using an AnimationPlayer.
 Better for many reasons.
 Also made the BigBlock textures a parameter that can be specified.
 Leveraging this in the SquareTransform allows me to make use of any textures I want for the object, meaning that I'll have common logic for any set of textures I want to apply this to.

 **Thoughts:** Godot is still surprising me with some of its capabilities that make life easier.

+### Day 18 August 19th, 2020

+**Today's Progress**: Started to create a concept for a light "generator".
+Honestly spend far too long trying to figure out a shader to generate the lighting effect I wanted.
+Got it rendered by the end of the day, so at least I'm not stuck.
+I'll continue the concept tomorrow.

+**Thoughts:** Shaders are powerful, but can be difficult.